 If you have developed a new software idea, you’ll want to protect it from others who might illegitimately benefit from it.
 As the software creator, you have automatic rights to its use and to prevent others from its use.
-However, to repel infringers or piracy, it is best to register the work with the United States Copyright Office (USCO).
+However, to repel infringers or piracy, it is best to officially copyright your software by registering the work with the United States Copyright Office (USCO).
 This registration grants owners and creators the ability to legally enforce their rights if infringement occurs.
 Registration involves several steps, outlined below.
 A copyright law attorney can guide creators through the process and ensure that their idea is properly protected.

 What Is Software Copyright?

-Software copyright protects the original work of programmers and software developers and gives them the right to sue infringers for statutory damages.
+Software copyright protects the original work of programmers and software developers by giving them the right to sue infringers for statutory damages.
 Software ideas are not copyrightable unless they are in tangible form.
 The software copyright protects the expression of the software idea – in most cases, the source code.
 Software copyright lasts throughout a creator’s lifetime until 70 years after their death.

 What Are the Steps to Copyright Software?